xinwenfu/VChat_LTER/README.md

 This is the most reliable version of the attack that we have found, as we do not face many encoding/decoding errors, and it has the least uncertainty involved as we are not guessing the socket's file descriptor as is done in the [Multi-Staged](#multi-stage) attack.

-As we have done before we need to realign the stack pointer stored in the `ESP` register, since we have jumped to the start of the buffer there are a few thousand `A`s between us and the top of the stack.
+As we have done before, we need to realign the stack pointer stored in the `ESP` register; since we have jumped to the start of the buffer, there are a few thousand `A`s between us and the top of the stack.
 Additionally, if we do not move the stack pointer as the last instruction used by the decoder in the shellcode is `PUSH EAX`, the second stage shellcode is written to the stack following the `JMP <Head>` instruction, so we would never reach it!

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/544540f9-6d4d-4262-b099-d987a5b86625